 Elevating Sales Engagement

 The company we acquired enabled us to take sales engagement to a new level.
-Meeting Intelligence makes simply recording meetings feel like using a smartphone solely for phone calls.
+Conversation Intelligence makes simply recording meetings feel like using a smartphone solely for phone calls.

 Briefly, this new technology reduces distractions and oversights thanks to timestamped live notes, auto-tagging, transcription, and more.
 The idea is to help salespeople make meetings more effective and a better use of time for buyers.
 Sales organizations can get better at talking to customers and improve internal communication about what works.
 Nothing falls through the cracks.